RIPS

-RIPS (Research and Innovation to Promote Security) is a static code analysis software for the automated detection of security vulnerabilities in PHP and Java applications.
+RIPS (Research and Innovation to Promote Security) is a static code analysis software, designed for automated detection of security vulnerabilities in PHP and Java applications.
 The initial tool was written by Johannes Dahse and released during the Month of PHP Security in May 2010 as open-source software.
-The open-source version is released under the Lesser GNU General Public License and was maintained until 2013.
+The open-source version is released under the GNU Lesser General Public License and was maintained until 2013.